Indigenous Peoples Mandatory Representative

-Indigenous Peoples Mandatory Representatives (IPMRs) are members of legislatures in the Philippines who represents the interest of indigenous peoples in their respective constituencies.
+Indigenous Peoples Mandatory Representatives (IPMRs) are members of legislatures in the Philippines who represent the interests of indigenous peoples in their respective constituencies.

 Background

-Under the Indigenous Peoples' Rights Act of 1997, recognizes the rights of indigenous cultural communities (ICCs) and indigenous peoples (IPs) recognizes to participate at all levels of decision-making.
+Under the Indigenous Peoples' Rights Act of 1997, the rights of indigenous cultural communities (ICCs) and indigenous peoples (IPs) to participate at all levels of decision-making are recognized.

-This mandates local government units (LGUs) with ICCs/IPs – barangays, municipalities, cities, and provinces to have indigenous peoples mandatory representatives (IPMRs) in their sanggunian or legislatures.
+This mandates local government units (LGUs) with ICCs/IPs – barangays, municipalities, cities, and provinces – to have Indigenous Peoples Mandatory Representatives (IPMRs) in their sanggunian or legislatures.

-IPMRs as members of local legislatures are expected to represent the interests of their respective communities and craft an IP agenda with consultation with elders and the rest of the IP community.
+IPMRs, as members of local legislatures, are expected to represent the interests of their respective communities and craft an IP agenda in consultation with elders and the rest of the IP community.
 They can also sponsor ordinances and resolutions and conduct committee hearings.

 Current representation

-As of 2020, there were 4,294 IPMRs in the Philippines with most of them at the barangay level.
+As of 2020, there were 4,294 IPMRs in the Philippines, with most of them at the barangay level.